lucianommartins/AIML_LatAm_2019/README.md

 # AIML_LatAm_2019
-Materials to the hands on about CNN and RNN
+Materials created for the AWS AI/ML Conference on LATAM that happened on Jan/2019.

+The goals were to introduce and show CNNs and RNNs under the hood.